Corinaldo: The polenta well

 Located at the center of La Piaggia (a suggestive staircase of 104 steps) there is a well.
 The actual well was rebuilt in the 80s in the same place where the original one was, built in the 15th century by the tyrant of Corinaldo, Antonello Accattabriga.

 The original one was used as aqueduct and destroyed at the end of the 19th century, because it was no longer necessary.

 The well is linked with a traditional folk story: a long time ago, a man was climbing La Piaggia staircase street with a sack of corn flour on his shoulders.
-Once he reached the well, he put the sack on the well's edge to catch his breath but unfortunately the sack tumbled down into it.
+Once he reached the well, he put the sack on the well's edge to catch his breath but the sack tumbled down into it.
 The poor man tried to save it and went down into the well himself.
 Starting from this point of the story, the oral tradition over time created many different versions of what happened next: the people watching the scene started to say that he was eating polenta in the well, while someone else thought that the polenta needed a few sausages to be more tasteful and others went to the well.

 This rumor was probably fostered by the military enemies of Corinaldo to discredit the citizens.

 Municipal theater

-"Carlo Goldoni" Municipal Theater was built between 1861 and 1869 to replace the old and no longer adequate "Teatro del Sol Nascente" (Theater of the Rising Sun), built in the distant years 1736 -1752 on a design by Angelo Birza from Fabriano.
+"Carlo Goldoni" Municipal Theater was built between 1861 and 1869 to replace the old and no longer adequate "Teatro del Sol Nascente" (Theater of the Rising Sun), built in the distant years 1736–1752 on a design by Angelo Birza from Fabriano.
 The current structure was designed by Alessandro Pasqui of Florence, but the engineers Francesco Fellini and Achille Buffoni also intervened on his project.

 At the end of the works, the new theater was very spacious and functional.
 According to Quagliani's design, an ingenious device was also prepared capable of making the stalls mobile, which was lowered on the occasion of theatrical performances and raised to create a single stage with the stage for dance parties and masked balls.
 After the 2006 restoration it definitively loses all its gadgets, from the elevation of the stalls to the stage machinery.

 Various characters, companies and musical formations that have taken place over time on the Goldoni stage.
 Today it hosts residences, musical productions, rich theater seasons, theater reviews for children and amateur companies throughout the year.